tmtsoftware/aps-computation-assembly-prototype/README.md

 ## Subprojects

-* aps-computationprototypeassembly - an assembly that talks to the computationPrototype HCD
+* aps-computationprototypeassembly - the computation assembly that wraps the Algorithm Library
 * aps-computationprototypehcd - not used
 * aps-computationprototypedeploy - for starting assembly
+* aps-computationclient - used to send commands to the assembly for testing purposes

 ## Upgrading CSW Version